msimonin/grid5000-xp-ceph-old/README.md

 	$ cap start
 	$ cap provision:nodes

+The following install the rados object gateway
+	$ cap provision:radosgw

 ### Open a shell on the first node of the Ceph cluster

 	$ cap ssh:ceph